 • Are you proposing a concept or project which can attract an audience of attendees and passersby of approximately 300-1,000 persons (or 40 or more persons, for a Neighborhood Expressions presentation)?

 Please review the full guidelines featured on this website before proceeding with a phone inquiry or proposal.
 PAF proposals are accepted online by the first Thursday of each month starting in October 2023 through July 2024.
-Applications are generally reviewed within approximately 20 business days.
+Applications must be submitted at least three (3) months in advance of a proposed event, and are generally reviewed within approximately 20 business days.
 Feedback is available for those who need to modify and improve their proposal.
 Ideas can be adjusted and submitted 2 or 3 times when seeking approval.

 Thank you in advance, for your commitment to make Los Angeles a culturally vibrant place to live, work, and visit.